nidhinr07/python-mini-games/README.md

 Welcome to **Python Mini Games**!

-This repository contains beginner-friendly Python games that I build while practicing Python.
-Each game helps me improve my programming and problem-solving skills by applying different Python concepts.
+This repository contains the Python games I build while learning and practicing Python.
+Each game helps me improve my programming skills by applying different Python concepts in a simple and practical way.

-If you're learning Python, you can also try building these games on your own before checking the code.
+If you're also learning Python, you can try building these games yourself before checking my solution.

 ## 📅 Practice Progress